-Healthy Vegan Greek Salad loaded with bold flavors and an easy homemade tangy vinaigrette dressing.
+Healthy Vegan Greek-inspired Salad loaded with bold flavors and an easy homemade tangy vinaigrette dressing.
 (Plus a garbanzo bean protein boost!)

 Loaded Greek Salad with Tangy Vinaigrette